mrocklin/blog/_posts/work/2018-08-28-dataframe-performance-high-level.md

 ### Pandas

 If you're coming from Python and have smallish datasets then Pandas is the right choice.
-It's usable, widely understood by current and future employees, efficient, and well maintained.
+It's usable, widely understood, efficient, and well maintained.

 ### Benefits of Parallelism